 During appeal proceedings in the High Court, Anthony and Ben instructed experts on the ground in Turkey to investigate the assurances about Mr C’s safety that had been provided by the Turkish authorities before the lower court.
-They were able to obtain overwhelming evidence that the assurances could no longer be trusted and that the Turkish authorities had mislead the UK courts.
+They were able to obtain overwhelming evidence that the assurances could no longer be trusted and that the Turkish authorities had misled the UK courts.
 In light of this new evidence, in May 2017, the High Court allowed Mr C’s appeal on the basis that extradition would amount to a breach of Article 3 of the European Convention on Human Rights (“ECHR”) and would also be oppressive due to Mr C’s mental health.

 Despite the extradition request being refused by the UK courts, Mr C was further arrested when he subsequently travelled to Spain.
 Anthony and Ben assisted Mr C’s Spanish lawyers in providing the underlying evidence relied on in the UK proceedings and, in July 2018, placing heavy reliance in the findings of the UK High Court, Spain also refused the extradition request on Article 3 ECHR grounds.
 It later transpired that Turkey had submitted a red notice request to INTERPOL, which placed Mr C at risk of being detained in any INTERPOL member country, and Anthony and Ben were instructed on a pro bono basis to challenge the red notice.